rnprest/snip-lookup.nvim/README.md

   ...
 ```

-Example (This will be the default contents of your snippet file):
+Example (This will be the default content of your snippet file):

 ```yaml
 categories: